-“Some of us are much more likely to ruminate or have a hard time just saying, ‘ok that happened,’ and letting go of it,” said Dr. Trestman.
+“Some of us are much more likely to ruminate or have a hard time just saying, ‘ok that happened,’ and letting go of it,” says Dr. Trestman.

 As we all know, changing our personality is not exactly easy.
 Nor is it the answer, says Dr. Trestman, who describes what is needed instead is a shift in strategy.

-“In the majority of cases, it has nothing to do with you,” noted Dr. Trestman.
+“In the majority of cases, it has nothing to do with you,” notes Dr. Trestman.

 Instead, try this: